degencodebeast/ccihs/README.md

 This example demonstrates:

 1. Initializing CCIHS with a custom configuration.
-2. Adding custom hooks for validation, logging, and encryption.
+2. Adding custom hooks for sending and receiving messages.
 3. Creating and sending a cross-chain message.
-4. Changing the default protocol (e.g., from Wormhole to LayerZero).
-5. Updating the CCIHS configuration.
+4. Receiving a cross-chain message.

 <!-- ## Documentation
 For detailed documentation, please refer to our API docs.